pcaston/OpenPeerPower.github.io/source/_docs/z-wave/device-specific.markdown

 </CommandClass>
 ```

-Go to the Z-Wave Network Management section in the Home Assistant Configuration, select the node which has just been updated and enable the scene support configuration parameter.
+Go to the Z-Wave Network Management section in the Open Peer Power Configuration, select the node which has just been updated and enable the scene support configuration parameter.

 Once this is complete, you should see the following `zwave.scene_activated` events: